U.S. Expats & Coronavirus Stimulus Checks: Top FAQs for Americans Living Abroad

 Q. Will I have to pay back the amount I get?

-A. The current understanding is no, you will not have to pay back any amount, even if you experience a pay hike in 2020.
+A. No, you will not have to pay back any amount, even if you experience a pay hike in 2021.

 Q. Will this affect my tax return this year?

-A. The current understanding is no, this is considered a 2020 tax credit, not income, so you will not need to pay taxes on it in 2020.
+A. No, this is considered a 2021 tax credit, not income, so you will not need to pay taxes on it in 2021 or pay it back.

-A. There are two ways overseas Americans can get their stimulus payment: direct deposit or through the mail.
+A. There are two ways overseas Americans can get their second stimulus payment: Direct deposit or through the mail.

 You need to have an account with a U.S. bank in order to get direct deposit.

-We recommend you either elect direct deposit in your 2019 tax return or update your address if you:
+We recommend you update your address if you:

 - Don’t know what address is on file